AldosAC/GitFlowLab/README.md

 # GitFlowLab
 A simple lab to help people get comfortable with the basic Git workflow.

-This is still a work in progress, below is my TODO list:
-- #TODO - Add section on standard workflow with links to Gitflow/Trunk workflows
+This is still a work in progress and will be updated periodically to finish filling out the content.
+Notably, the merge conflict, git ignore, and revert commit modules are currently incomplete.

 ## Getting Started
 Before we dive in, let's fork this repo so you've got a safe place to experiment with Git.